Nishu219/RustyKnight/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the GPL 3.0 License.